-Can high protein resistance training fight obesity?
-Scientists used an 8-week controlled trial and a 24-week observational follow-up to determine just that.
+Are you curious about how to use high protein resistance training to fight obesity?
+Scientists used an 8-week controlled trial and a 24-week observational follow-up to determine that.
 The study, entitled the PROMOTE study (High-protein and resistance-training combination in overweight and obesity) for short-term weight loss and long-term weight maintenance for Chinese people, started in June 2019 and ended in October 2020.

 Long-Range Goal –